couchbase/kubernetes/README.md

 you should see:

 ```
 POD        IP            CONTAINER(S)   IMAGE(S)                     HOST                               ...
-app-etcd   10.248.1.30   app-etcd       tleyden5iwx/etcd-discovery   k8s.../104.197.79.56  ...
+app-etcd   10.248.1.30   app-etcd       tleyden5iwx/etcd-discovery   k8s-couchbase-server-node-2/104..  ...
 ```

-Make a note of the Pod IP (10.248.1.30 in above example).
+Make a note of:

+* the Pod IP (10.248.1.30 in above example).
 Side note -- app-etcd *should* be wrapped up a in a service, but that is still in progress.
 See this [google groups post](https://groups.google.com/d/msg/google-containers/rFIFD6Y0_Ew/GeDa8ZuPWd8J).
+* the Host it's running on (eg, k8s-couchbase-server-node-2)

 ## Modify Couchbase Server Replication Controller